ShenzhenYAO/vancouver_addresses/README.md

 ***Conclusion***
 - Address provided in the messy document could be wrong.
 - For organizations (e.g., Matheson Heights Co-op), better to google its website, go into the webpage of the organziation, and get its address.
 - the sites ('https://opendata.vancouver.ca', and 'https://www.bcassessment.ca/) may not return anything.
-In this case, opendata found a property on Blue Jay St, but is not the one searching for; bcassessment found nothing!
+In this case, opendata found a property on Blue Jay St, but is not the one searching for; bc assessment found nothing!

 **Other links**